LCAS/late_fusion/README.md

 # Late Fusion Package

 A ROS2 package for real-time late fusion of 2D and 3D object detections.
-This package implements the DeepFusion algorithm originally implemented in a ROS package by [prabuddhi02](https://github.com/Prabuddhi-05/deepfusion).
+This package implements the DeepFusion algorithm originally implemented in a ROS2 package by [prabuddhi02](https://github.com/Prabuddhi-05/deepfusion).

 ## Overview